 Step 1: Prepare your resume.

-One of the key factors in getting an internship is if you have some skills that could help the lab.
+One of the key factors in getting an internship via cold email is if you have some skills that could help the lab.
 This is the most important step you MUST do before you start emailing for research internships.

 - Try to make a resume that is clean and minimalistic, not colorful!

-- Attach your resume as a pdf to prevent any formatting issues.
+- In an internship cold email, attach your resume as a PDF to prevent any formatting issues.

 Step 2: Draft an email template.

-Professors get a lot of emails and there is a good chance that they have received countless emails from high school students asking to work in their labs.
-If you want them to read your email, you need to show that you have not sent a mass email by making it clear that you have looked into their research.
+Professors get a lot of emails and there is a good chance that they have received countless messages already from high school students asking to work in their labs.
+If you want them to read your email, you need to show that you have not sent a mass internship cold email.
+In a cold email for an internship position, start by making it clear that you have looked into the professor’s research.
 Also, you should attach your resume.
 This is “cold” emailing and the response rate is usually poor.
 But….you never know.

-Here is a template for the email that you can edit to make specific to you:
+Here is a template for the cold email internship topic that you can edit to make it specific to you: